tpwres/teczki-polskiego-wrestlingu/content/c/ptw-intergender-championship.md

 ## History

 The title was hand-made by [Marco Hammers](@/w/marco-hammers.md) for his fight with [Diana Strong](@/w/diana-strong.md) at [PTW Underground 21](@/e/ptw/2024-04-13-ptw-underground-21.md).
 Although it was introduced as a joke title, Marco defended it as if it were a proper Championship and boasted about his victory afterwards.
-PTW only vaguely recognised the title and after Marco Hammers left the promotion, he took the title with him.
+PTW only vaguely recognised the title and after Marco Hammers left the promotion, he took the title belt with him.

 ## Belt design